 h.
 Upper Story Windows.
 Along street facing facades, preserve the size and shape of upper story windows.
 Reopen any blocked upper story windows.
 Maintain the original spacing of windows.

-i.
 Window Materials.

-Aluminum tube type windows shall not be permitted along any street facing facades.
+Unfinished Aluminum tube type windows, unfinished wood or unfinished stainless steel fames shall not be permitted along any street facing facades.

-Solid vinyl windows are only permitted as long as the window has a minimum frame depth of 4-1/2", is a color other than pure white, and is fabricated to fit the original window opening size.
+Solid vinyl windows are only permitted as long as the

+window has a minimum frame depth of 4-1/2", and is fabricated to fit the original window opening size.

-Vinyl clad wood windows may be permitted as long as they are not pure white in color.
+Vinyl clad wood windows may be permitted.